DEFRA/software-development-standards/guides/unmanaged_devices.md

 maintain older versions of software to do compatibility testing.

 #### Ensure that you are using official online resources
-One of the main reasons for having unmanaged devices is to be able to make use of online resources, but this can be a significant threat leading to the compromise of devices.
+One of the main reasons for having unmanaged devices is to be able to make use of online resources.
+However, this freedom of access can also be a threat that may cause devices to be compromised or leak official information.

-For this reason, only officially approved online resources should be accessed.
+For this reason, only officially approved online resources should be accessed from unmanaged devices.

-Any legitimate online resources that you are likely to encounter will be approved for your access.
+In reality, any resource that you access for legitimate work is likely to be "offically approved", but you are responsible for all of your online activity and will be accountable for any incidents resulting from inappropriate access.

-If you are not sure whether an online resource is officially approved then speak to your line manager.
+If you are not sure whether an online resource is considered to be officially approved then speak to your line manager.

 #### Do not compromise the organisation's corporate network
 Under normal circumstances you must never connect your device to the organisation's internal corporate network.